 An electronic case management system used to manage cases from initial contact to post-employment.
 For more information about RHW, refer to the ReHabWorks Users Guide (RUG).

+Requisition Budget

+Funds available to spend on purchases; similar to a checking account.

+Requisition Budget Balance

+Requisition budget less total encumbrance; outstanding encumbrances not paid and total paid.

+Restricted Donation Funds

+A cash donation made to TWC to use for services to TWC customers.
+The donor can specify a purpose, program, TWC office, or caseload for which the funds are to be used.
+If the funds are accepted in accordance with the donor's wishes, they may be used only for the stated purpose.

 Restricted Donation

 A cash donation made to VR to use for services to VR customers.
 The donor can specify a purpose, program, VR office, or caseload for which the funds are to be used.
 If the funds are accepted in accordance with the donor’s wishes, they may be used only for the stated purpose.
 The donation must be accepted by the commission in an open meeting.